MicrosoftDocs/dynamics-365-intelligent-order-management/topics/policies-rules.md

 ## Rules

-You can create conditional rules in Dynamics 365 Intelligent Order Management by using Condition Builder's user interface.
+You can create conditional rules in Intelligent Order Management by using Condition Builder's user interface.

 To add a condition to your flow, select **New step**, and then select **Condition**.
 An **Add** button appears that, when selected, presents the following options:

-   - **Add row**: Each individual condition that you check for (such as “the value is greater than 10,” or “the list does not contain Test”) creates a new row in Condition Builder.
+   - **Add row**: Each individual condition that you check for, such as “the value is greater than 10,” or “the list does not contain Test”, creates a new row in Condition Builder.
    - **Add group**: You can combine one or more rows together in a group.
 Each group is combined by using either an **And** or an **Or** operator.
 If you select **And**, then all the condition rows must be true.
 If you select **Or**, then only one of the condition rows needs to be true.
    - **Add related entity**: You can add conditions against values in related entities.
 You can also select between entities that are related to the primary entity of the policy.
 The supported relations are **Many to One** and **One to Many**.

-You can have as many rows or groups as you need to build out your logic and you can continue adding rows or groups both at the top level of the condition, and inside groups using Add buttons.
+You can have as many rows or groups as you need to build out your logic and you can continue adding rows or groups both at the top level of the condition, and inside groups using **Add** buttons.
 If you want a simplified view of the condition, you can collapse it using a button at the top-right of each group.

 Additionally, there is an ellipsis menu (“...”) on the right side of each row and group that allows you to delete a row or group.
 There are also check boxes on the left side of each row or group that allow you to select several different rows, and then select **Group** from the ellipsis menu to combine the rows into a single group.

-The supported operators differentiate per field type, as shown in the following table.
+The supported operators differentiate each field type, as shown in the following table.

 | Operator                      | Field | Entity-based field |
 |-------------------------------|-------|--------------------|